mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 text="Then the righteous will shine like the sun in the kingdom of their Father.
 Let anyone with ears listen!" verse="Matthew 13:43"
 %}

+{% include verse.html
+text="Those who are wise shall shine like the brightness of the sky, and those who lead the many to righteousness, like the stars forever and ever." verse="Daniel 12:3"
+%}
 </div>

 ---